felifluid/bachelorarbeit/thesis/chapters/topovis-refinement.typ

 === Refining the Grid through Interpolation

 Similarly to the triangulation, the interpolation of the grid can be done in both poloidal coordinates and hamada coordinates.
-In this chapter, each approach is tested on circular simulations with a low density s-grid ($N_s=32$) and compared with a simulation with four times the amount of s-grid points ($N_s=128$).
-The technical functionality of the two interpolation methods is discussed in detail in !!. //@sec:background:interpolation

-// TODO: adjust this outlook
+For now poloidal interpolation is only implemented for linear simulations, as interpolation in hamada coordinates currently yields more promising results.
+In this section, it will be explained in detail, how interpolation is achieved both for linear and non-linear simulations.
+For validation and benchmarking the interpolators are tested on simulations with a low-density s-grid in both circular and CHEASE geometry.
+The results will then be compared to simulation data with a s-grid resolution.

 ==== Linear Simulation
 The potential on a poloidal slice in the linear case is calculated by first calculating #sym.zeta for $phi = #text("const")$ - known as #sym.zeta\-shift.